Kickball Rules

 9.6.2 1st base is the only base that can be overran.
 Runners who make any attempt to advance to second base are considered ‘live’ and give up the protection of over running first.

 9.6.3 When a play is being made at first base, runners must enter the ‘running lane’ within 5 yards of first base.
 The running lane is the area on the right side of the foul line in foul territory which leads the runner to the orange safety bag .Runners will be called ‘out’ if they contact the first baseman when the option to use the ‘running lane’ exists.
+Obstruction will be called if the first baseman enters the running lane retrieving an errant throw and contacts the runner.

 9.7.1 Runners must tag up before advancing on caught fly balls.